Applying for Financial Aid

 6. Proof of being a veteran of the armed forces.

-- Verification – One third of all federal aid applicants are randomly selected for a process called “verification.”
-If you are selected for this process, you will be required to submit the following to the Reynolds Office of Financial Aid:
+- Verification – One third of all federal aid applicants are randomly selected for a process called "verification."
+Please check your To Do List in SIS to see if any additional documentation is needed to complete the processing of your financial aid application.

 Step 5 – Award Notification & Additional Applications